Home > Categories > Category

 in West Virginia Historical Markers

-A two sided sign telling us where the counties were formed from and how they were named.
+A two sided sign telling us where these two counties were formed from.

 posted by: Paintedwarrior

 A sign telling us about General Robert E. Lee receiving his famous war horse "Traveler" while camped here.

 United Methodist Church / Meadow River Lumber Company